Jāti: Meaning

 Under the Jāti system, a person is born into a Jāti with ascribed social roles and endogamy, i.e. marriages take place only within that Jāti.
-The Jāti provides identity, security and status and has historically been open to change based on economic, social and political influences.
+The Jāti provides identity, security and status and has historically been open to change based on economic, social and political influences (a process known as sanskritisation).
 In the course of Indian history, various economic, political and social factors have led to a continuous closing and churning in the prevailing social ranks which tended to become traditional, hereditary system of social structuring.

 This system of thousands of exclusive, endogamous groups, is called Jāti.
-Though there were minor variations in its manifestation across the breadth of India, generally the Jāti was the effective community within which one married and spent most of one's social and cultural life.
+Though there were minor variations in its manifestation across the breadth of the Indian subcontinent, generally the Jāti was the effective community within which one married and spent most of one's social, religious and cultural life.
 Often it was the community (Jāti) which provided support in difficult times, in old age and even in the resolution of disputes.
 It was thus the community which one also sought to promote.

 With the passage of the Hindu Marriage Act of 1955, inter-jati and inter-varna marriages (which together constitute what is colloquially referred to as "intercaste marriage") are now legally sanctioned in Hindu-majority India.
 In practice, however, intercaste marriage remains rare and Indian society remains highly segregated along jati lines.

 Overlap with varnas

-From 1901 onwards, for the purposes of the Decennial Census, the British classified all Jātis into one or the other of the varna social-status related categories as described in Brahmanical literature.
-Herbert Hope Risley, the Census Commissioner, noted that "The principle suggested as a basis was that of classification by social precedence as recognized by native public opinion at the present day, and manifesting itself in the facts that particular castes are supposed to be the modern representatives of one or other of the castes of the theoretical Indian system."
+The British, since 1901, for the purposes of the Decennial Census, fitted all the Jatis into one or the other of the varna categories as described in Brahminical literature.
+The Census Commissioner had this to say, "The principle suggested as a basis was that of classification by social precedence as recognized by native public opinion at the present day, and manifesting itself in the facts that particular castes are supposed to be the modern representatives of one or other of the castes of the theoretical Hindu system".

 This deliberately ignored the fact that there are innumerable Jātis that straddled two or more Varnas, based on their occupations.
 As a community in south India commented, "We are soldiers and saddle makers too" – but it was the enumerators who decided their caste.
 Since pre-historic times, Indian society had a complex, inter-dependent, and cooperative political economy.
 One text, the Laws of Manu (c.
 200 BC), conceptualized a system of idealized occupational categories (Varna), from the perspective of the Brahmin scholars.
 Although this scholarly work was unknown to the public during the Islamic period and even before, it gained prominence when the British administrators and Western scholars used it in the late 18th century, to gain an understanding of traditional Hindu law in India and translated it into English.